-Recurring Dollar Retention Rate.
+• Recurring Dollar Retention Rate.
 We assess our ability to retain customers using a metric we refer to as our recurring dollar retention rate.
 We calculate the recurring dollar retention rate by dividing the retained recurring value of subscription revenue for a period by the previous recurring value of subscription revenue for the same period.
 We define retained recurring value of subscription revenue as the committed subscription fees for all contracts that renew in a given period.
 We define previous recurring value of subscription revenue as the recurring value from committed subscription fees for all contracts that expire in that same period.
 We typically calculate our recurring dollar retention rate on a monthly basis.
+Recurring dollar retention rate provides visibility into our ongoing revenue.